Fight over science holds up key UN climate report | Science-Environment

 Fight over science holds up key UN climate report

-Publication of a major new UN report on climate change is being held up by a battle between rich and developing countries over emissions targets and financial aid to vulnerable nations.
+Publication of a major new United Nations report on climate change is being held up by a battle between rich and developing countries over emissions targets and financial aid to vulnerable nations.

-The deadline was repeatedly extended as officials from big nations such as China, Brazil, Saudi Arabia, as well as the United States and the European Union haggled through the weekend over the wording of key phrases in the text.
-The report by the UN Intergovernmental Panel on Climate Change is meant to cap a series that digests vast amounts of research on global warming compiled since the Paris climate accord was agreed in 2015.
+The deadline was repeatedly extended as officials from big nations such as China, Brazil, Saudi Arabia, as well as the United Nations and the European Union haggled through the weekend over the wording of key phrases in the text.
+The report by the United Nations' Intergovernmental Panel on Climate Change is meant to cap a series that digests vasts amounts of research on global warming compiled since the Paris climate accord was agreed in 2015.

 A summary of the report was approved early Sunday, but three sources close to the talks have told The Associated Press that there is a risk that agreement on the main text may need to be postponed to a later meeting.
-They spoke on condition of anonymity because of the confidential nature of the talks.
+They spoke on condition of anonymity due to the confidential nature of the talks.

 The unusual process of having countries sign off on a scientific report is intended to ensure that governments accept its findings as authoritative advice on which to base their actions.

-Among the thorniest issues at the current meeting are how to define which nations count as vulnerable developing countries, making them eligible for cash from a “loss and damage” fund agreed on at the last UN climate talks in Egypt.
+Among the thorniest issues at the current meeting are how to define which nations count as vulnerable developing countries, making them eligible for cash from a 'loss and damage' fund agreed at the last U.N. climate talks in Egypt.
 Delegates have also battled over figures stating how much greenhouse gas emissions need to be cut by over the coming years, and how to include artificial or natural carbon removal efforts in the equations.

-As the country that has released the biggest amount of carbon dioxide into the atmosphere since industrialization, the United States has pushed back strongly against the notion of historic responsibility for climate change.
+As the country that has released the biggest amount of carbon dioxide into the atmosphere since industrialisation, the United States has pushed back strongly against the notion of historic responsibility for climate change.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)